supervision AND TEACHING

-I am currently supervising three DPhil students.
-Tonny Muthee who is looking to improve the uptake and use of cardiovascular risk assessments in Kenyan primary care settings.
-Hongyi Xu is interested in the role of EMRs for better management of noncommunicable disease in LMICs.
-I am also co-supervising Dr Kumeravi Bharathy who is designing, implementing and assessing a novel evidence-based healthcare curriculum for undergraduate medical students at Buckingham University.
+I am currently supervising five DPhil students.
+Tonny Muthee is looking to improve the uptake and use of cardiovascular risk assessments in Kenyan primary care settings.
+Enderson Miranda is researching the appropriateness of treatment received by patients with advanced cancer.
+Nicole Juul-Hindsgaul is interested indicators of successful weight loss interventions for patients with obesity.
+Hongyi Xu is interested in the role of electronic medical records for better management of non-communicable disease in LMICs.
+Dr Kumeravi Bharathy is designing, implementing and assessing a novel evidence-based healthcare curriculum for undergraduate medical students at Buckingham University.

 I am a supervisor on the MSc in Evidence-Based Healthcare programme.
 I have overseen a number of students to completion of their MSc thesis and assisted in their subsequent peer-review publication.

 My interests are in developing and testing lifestyle interventions for the prevention and treatment of lifestyle-related diseases such as diabetes, obesity and hypertension.
 Presently I have available projects in relation to physical activity in primary care - details of which are available here.